 Taught over 10 weekly evening classes and delivered from our central London location, this journalism course offers expert tuition and the flexibility of part-time study.

 This is a practical and creative course that will cover the basic needs of anyone interested in creating and sharing original content.

 The journalistic skills you will develop include:

-The journalism short course will cover the basic legal and ethical issues to consider when publishing or broadcasting your own content.
+The broadcast journalism short course will cover the basic legal and ethical issues to consider when publishing or broadcasting your own content.

 Topics and subject matter are open to whatever suits your own needs and interests (e.g. business news, social issues, food and lifestyle, crime, health, community news etc.), with plenty of opportunity to experiment with ideas.

 This dynamic course offers an excellent introduction to broadcast journalism, and is ideal for those who are new to journalism and want to develop their understanding and confidence with a variety of key media skills.